imarsman/vagrant-docker-provider/README.md

 to run Vagrant on a Mac M1.
 There is a fair bit of the forked project's logic, which I will adjust to fit my use case up over time.

+One of my use cases is being able to use Vagrant to run an Intel Docker container under Vagrant.
+I have determined that this can be done.
+I accomplished this by adding the architecture as a parameter in the Dockerfile.

+`FROM --platform=linux/amd64 debian:bullseye`

+From Vagrant's point of view an image is created.
+It does not interfere with Vagrant to be hosting an Intel container on an M1 computer.
+The build does take longer for Intel than for native ARM64.
+You can change the Dockerfile platform parameter to get an arm container.

+`FROM --platform=linux/arm64 debian:bullseye`

 This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a Linux development environment.

+## Vagrant with Ansible

+I have not used Ansible much but wanted to learn how to use it locally to see how it could be used to provision a server.
+There is a test in this project that does a simple Ansible package install.
+I could likely also install python using the raw module but it is easier to have python included with the Docker build then use the apt module.
+Another option would be to run a playbook that installed python using the raw module then another playbook that used the installed python with the apt module to do the rest of the packages.

 ## Why Vagrant with Docker?